-Under Regulation 11-102, a firm that seeks registration in a non-principal passport jurisdiction in a category for which the firm is registered or is concurrently seeking registration in its principal jurisdiction (including Ontario) should complete the entire Form 33-109F6 or the items of Form 33-109F6 specified in the General Instructions to the form for the firm's particular situation.
-The firm should submit the F6 or relevant items together with all supporting materials.
+Under Regulation 11-102, a firm that seeks registration in a non-principal passport jurisdiction in a category for which the firm is registered or is concurrently seeking registration in its principal jurisdiction (including Ontario) should complete the entire Form 33-109F6 or the items of Form 33-109F6 specified in item 1.3 of the form for the firm's particular situation.
+The firm should submit the F6 or relevant items together with any supporting materials.
 Making the submission to the principal regulator satisfies the firm's obligation under Regulation 11-102 to make the submission to the regulator in the non-principal passport jurisdiction.